 Who would help me?
 VMEC has a statewide staff of Professional Manufacturing Advisors, Growth Coaches and Innovation Black Belts who are very experienced in implementing cost effective process improvements and company/organization innovation and profitable growth strategies.
 Additionally, one Advisor specializes in Information Technologies, including software selection and system implementations.

 Many of the problems and concerns of client companies are solved directly by VMEC personnel.
 In other situations, additional resources may be called in to assist.
 Each VMEC Advisor is trained in accessing and linking with other technical resources and services, if necessary.
 These might be experts from Vermont or from around the country if required.
 VMEC’s affiliation with the nationwide Hollings Manufacturing Extension Partnership (MEP) gives access to a wealth of our nation’s public and private science and technology resources.
 When outside resources are utilized, VMEC generally assumes overall project management responsibilities to ensure satisfactory project completion.

 What does VMEC assistance cost?
 The first step is free of charge and usually includes a company visit and confidential, preliminary needs assessment.
 Additional services performed are done on a reasonable fee for service basis.

-VMEC has grown through strong public and private partnerships and is affiliated with the nationwide Hollings Manufacturing Extension Partnership (MEP) through the National Institute of Standards and Technology (NIST) within the U.S. Department of Commerce.
+VMEC has grown through strong public and private partnerships and is the official representative of the MEP National Network in Vermont.
 Other key stakeholder partners are the Vermont State Colleges, the State of Vermont through the Agency of Commerce and Community Development and the Vermont Technology Council.
 VMEC’s headquarters is located on the campus of its host, Vermont Technical College in Randolph Center.
 VMEC field staff is spread throughout Vermont.